Skip to content

 Leverage

-Leverage is a tool that allows investors to trade on borrowed money in order to control larger positions.
-This increases the potential profits and potential losses.
-Most Nigerian forex brokers offer their clients fairly high leverage with Exness standing out with its 1:unlimited leverage.
-Needless to say, traders should use whatever leverage they have access to conservatively to reduce the risk of losing their account balance.
+Leverage is a tool that allows traders to control larger positions with borrowed capital, amplifying both potential profits and losses.
+Most brokers serving Nigeria offer high leverage, with Exness standing out by providing unlimited leverage.
+However, traders should exercise caution and use leverage conservatively to protect their account balance.